iAJTin/iXlsxWriter/README.md

     ![Sample09.image][Sample09.image]

-### Sample 10 - Insert a picture from file and byte array.
+### Sample 10 - Insert a picture from file and byte array

 Basic steps, for more details please see [sample10.cs] file.